 Emergency situations happen.
 Accidents occur.
 Incidents that you don’t appreciate pop up all around you.
 And it’s one thing to have to handle all of these situations on your own.
 It’s an entirely different situation if your family is involved.
-And that’s why you want to do as much as possible to protect them from any consequences that these emergencies could lead to.
+And that’s why you want to do as much as possible to protect them such as getting child health insurance so that these emergency bills don’t pile up and lead to much more stress.

 There are several different things that you can do about emergencies to prevent them in the first place or to handle them when they do occur.
 First of all, especially for the sake of your family, make emergency plans as far in advance of a possible situation as possible.
 Also, know what to do right away after an accident occurs.
 Third, prepare for first-aid situations with knowledge and materials.
 And lastly, ensure that you and all of your family members practice awareness at all times instead of being complacent about your physical situation.